RibirX/Ribir/docs/builtin_widget/declare_builtin_fields.md

  	 - action perform after widget remove from widget tree.
 - disposed_stream : [`LifecycleSubject`]
  	 - return an observable stream of the widget disposed event
+- delay_drop_until : [`bool`]
+ 	 - The widget delay the drop of its child until the field delay_drop_until is false, but not affect its dispose event emit time.
+It's useful to ensure the disappear-animate display fully.

  - `fn pointer_down_stream(& self) -> MutRefItemSubject < 'static, PointerEvent,
 () >`